An Overview of our Curriculum

 What does your child learn at school each day?
 Find information about our curriculum and individual subjects here.

-We have worked with our LAT colleagues to create a curriculum influenced by cognitive and neuroscience research, which addresses the requirements of the National curriculum and is based on an audit of local need.
+We have worked with our LAT colleagues to create a curriculum influenced by cognitive and neuroscience research which addresses the requirements of the National curriculum and meets the needs of our children.

 With many of our children having English as an additional language alongside low vocabulary levels in the early years it is vital that Oracy is a central tenet of our curriculum.
 Serving a vibrant multicultural community our curriculum also seeks to promote respect and tolerance for all.

 We strive to provide the children with a range of learning experiences that develop their knowledge, challenge, stimulate and promote thinking and learning.
-Through studying less content but in more depth, the construction of our curriculum aims to enable pupils to build on previous learning through revisiting and extending understanding of key concepts, to remember and recall information and to apply knowledge beyond discrete subjects to create a rounded and broad knowledge base and extended schema of understanding.
+Through studying , the construction of our curriculum aims to enable pupils to build on previous learning through revisiting and extending understanding of key concepts, to remember and recall information and to apply knowledge beyond discrete subjects to create a rounded and broad knowledge base and extended schema of understanding.

 Every child has the opportunity to shine!

 If you have further questions about any aspect of our curriculum, please see your class teacher in the first instance.

 See individual subjects for specific topic information for each year group.

 We also take part in the Children’s University to further support our curriculum, raise aspirations and increase opportunities for our children.

 For more information see their website or talk to a member of teaching staff.